FRC2713/Robot2020-ACE/README.md

      isIntakeGateOpen = true;
     }

+Components can also be used to simplify the rest of the code, for example the Controllers Component turns xBoxController.getBumper(GenericHID.Hand.kLeft) to getXboxLeftBumper.

+    public boolean getXboxLeftBumper() {
+     return xBoxController.getBumper(GenericHID.Hand.kLeft);
+    }

 ### Dependencies

 Components can be dependent on other Components, and low level classes.
+Components should not be dependent on Events or Actions.
 Components can use the getComponents method to retrieve other Components.

 # RobotContainer